Arcxxz/termtle/README.md

 # termtle

-a little turtle for your terminal written in python
+looping turtle animation in the terminal

+uses python + curses